Top Amazing Fun Facts About Lion In 2022

 3. Lionesses can turn on and kill older leaders of the pride

-Lions may be the head of the pride but lionesses are the decision makers.
+Lions may be the head of the pride but lionesses are the decision-makers.
 A new lion can only become a member or the leader of the pride after the females accept them.
 Every male lion in the pride lives at the grace of the females and if the male of the pride is deemed unfit or a nuisance, the lioness can kill him.

 4. The pregnant lioness gives birth away from the pride.

 Lionesses prefer to give birth in isolation.
-It’s not much a choice as a survival tactic.
+It’s not much of a choice as a survival tactic.
 Raising cubs within a herd exposes the young ones to more danger and lesser food; in fact, most of the cubs die of starvation before reaching adulthood.
 Therefore when the time for birth arrives, she leaves the pride and proceeds to find empty dens or thick bushes, and after the cub are born, she keeps them in hiding for six more weeks.

 5 .
 If needed, lions can climb trees